EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 The longout record can be used to write the first link register allocated to a node on the Link1(0 + 1).
-In this case, since it is a write access, the register must be allocated to the F3RP71-based IOC as a node on the link.
+In this case, since it is a write access, the register must be allocated to the Linux CPU as a node on the link.

 In order to read / write long word (32-bits) values by using longin / longout records, "&L"-option can be used as explained in 6.1.1 in the